nmakarov/lastconf/README.md

 ```

+Typicaly your `config` folder should include the following:
+- config.json5 - some defaults
+- config.development.json5 – overwrites pointers to db/api/whatever remote services to local ones
+- config.test.json5 – a set of variables used for testing
+- config.local.json5 - totally local stuff, this file should never be checked in.

+Note: if environment is explicitly set (say, NODE_ENV=TEST), local settings from `config.local.json5` are ignored.
+But vars from environment and command line still takes precedence.

 ## API

 ```javascript
 const conf = require("lastconf")(options, hardcodedValuesObject);
 ```
-where options are:
+where `options` are:
-- default – object with initial params, likely to be overwritten.
+- *default* – object with initial params, likely to be overwritten.
-- separator - what separates multi-level keys, like in `databases.ex1.host`.
+- *separator* - what separates multi-level keys, like in `databases.ex1.host`.
 Default is `.`
-- environmentSeparator - same as above, but for the environment vars.
+- *environmentSeparator* - same as above, but for the environment vars.
 Default is `__`
-- dir – folder where all config files supposed to be located.
+- *dir* – folder where all config files supposed to be located.
 Default is `./config`

+and `hardcodedValuesObject` is just a hash that will overwrite anything.

 ## Rules